Charlie Chaplin Filmography Continued

 sergeant buddy is captured while attempting to telegraph

-on the enemy to the allied camp.
+information on the enemy to the

 Edna